kociokwik/BinPacker2D-in-order/README.md

 # BinPacker2D-in-order
-This library is used for packing elements on the 2D plane for laser cutter.
+This library is used for packing elements on the 2D plane for laser cutting.
 Size of the working area is 520x400 (width x height) and can be adjusted, along with margins for each side and spacing between elements.
 Algorithm is optimizing material usage along Y axis, so elements are packed from left to right.

+This isn't a full bin packing algorithm, because elements have to be placed in order - this is a crucial requirement for the production enviroment.
+It impacts material usage (leaving empty spots), but allows to sort final products much faster which would be otherwise randomly placed over one or many generated pages making it hard/nearly impossible to do without mistakes (elements are cut in foil, they are impossible to distinguish just by looking at them and in a single run we generate pages for about 40 distinct shapes - multiply that by 2 or more pieces of each shape and you get an idea why it's so important to pack them in order)

 ## REMARKS:
 - SAME ELEMENTS HAVE TO BE NEXT TO EACH OTHER - it's necessary to speed up packing of created products after cutting them.